casper-network/casper-python-sdk/README.md

 See [here](how_tos/how_to_apply_a_checksum.py).

-How To: Run unit tests against an NCTL network ?
+How To: Run unit tests against an CCTL network ?
 ------------------------------------------------------

 ```